kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 `PatchOptions`.

 Each apply call will be required to provide a fieldmanager name.
-We will not provide a a way for the fieldmanager name to be set for the entire clientset.
+We will not provide a way for the fieldmanager name to be set for the entire clientset.
 There are a couple reasons for this:

 - If a client has multiple code paths where it makes apply requests to the same